Europe's central bank backs big rate hike despite bank chaos

 European banks also observe international rules that raised the amount of ready cash they had to keep on hand to cover deposits.
 Smaller U.S. banks were exempt from that rule; Silicon Valley was one of them.

-But all that hasn't kept the U.S. banking blow-up from looming large for the ECB this week.
+But all that hasn't kept the U.S. banking blow-up from looming large for the ECB.
 New evidence of concern flared Wednesday when shares in European banks fell 8.4%.

 Credit Suisse, the No. 2 Swiss bank, saw its shares plunge as much as 30% after its biggest investor, Saudi National Bank, said it could not provide more financial support.